speakeasy-sdks/dropwizard-example/README.md

-# true

-How to start the true application
+### Dropwizard reference app with Clerk API Authentication

+This is a reference app that demonstrates how to use Clerk API to authenticate users in Dropwizard application.

+To run this application, follow the steps:

 ---
+1. Ensure `CLERK_API_SECRET_KEY` environment variable is set with correct secret key.

-1. Run `mvn clean install` to build your application
+2. Run `mvn clean install` to build your application
-1. Start application with `java -jar target/dropwizard-example-1.0-SNAPSHOT.jar server config.yml`
+3. Start application with `java -jar target/dropwizard-example-1.0-SNAPSHOT.jar server config.yml`
-1. To check that your application is running enter url `http://localhost:8080`
+4. To check that your application is running enter url `http://localhost:8080`

-Health Check
----

-To see your applications health enter url `http://localhost:8081/healthcheck`